TheJacksonLaboratory/mergegtfs/README.md

 divided by the shorter exon's length.
 The proportion of exons required to overlap to that degree is specified using `--p_exons_overlap`.
-That proportion is calculated as the number of overlapping exons divided by the number of exons in the transcript with the fewer exons.
+That proportion is calculated as the number of overlapping exons divided by the number of exons in the transcript with fewer exons.
 For example, if `--p_exon_overlap` is set to `0.5`, then if one exon is 20 bases long and the other is 30 bases long, the overlap would need to be at least `0.5 * min(20, 30))`, or 10 bases long for the exons to have sufficient